droqen/gabs-get-well-garden/docs/api.md

 * `vibe.get_gem() == 1` (1 point from `A`)
 * `vibe.get_guts() == 60`

+right-click in-game to see `vibe_nearby` the mouse cursor

 ## vibiest_dir

 gets the vibe in each given direction, and then evaluates each vibe according to the weights you give it. then, returns the direction with the highest vibe score.